 You might have noticed that users have increasingly higher requirements for storage devices due to demanding tasks and heavy data to be saved.
 To get out of the dilemma, it is always a nice solution to upgrade the original disk to a larger and faster one.

-Generally speaking, here are two types of disks available for users: solid-state drive (SSD) and hard disk drive (HDD).
+Generally speaking, there are two types of disks available for users: solid-state drive (SSD) and hard disk drive (HDD).
 Both of them enjoy some advantages, but most users would like to choose SSD.

 SSD is a solid-state storage device that uses integrated circuit assemblies to save data persistently.
-It uses flash memory, a non-volatile computer memory storage medium.
-Different from HDD which uses magnetic storage to store and retrieve digital information, SSD doesn’t have moving mechanical components, which makes SSD less fragile.
+In the past, it was quite expensive designed with DRAM memory chips.
+Nowadays, it is based on NAND flash memory, a non-volatile computer memory storage medium, which makes it more affordable and common to use.
+Different from HDDs, spinning-disk hard drives which use magnetic storage to store and retrieve digital information, SSDs don’t have moving mechanical components, which makes them less fragile.

-What’s more important, SSD provides better performance and some other outstanding features.
+As flash storage, SSD provides better performance, low power consumption, and some other outstanding features.
 Because of this, SSD becomes a preferred choice for most users who want to boost computer performance.
 But at the same time, SSD offers smaller capacity and is generally more expensive than HDD.

 About SSD Upgrade

-Therefore, to replace hard drive with SSD has become one of the most cost-effective solutions to improving performance for users, especially for video game enthusiasts.
-You can consider making SSD upgrade under any of the following situations:
+Therefore, replacing hard drive with SSD has become one of the most cost-effective solutions to improving PC or laptop performance for users, especially for video game enthusiasts, creative professionals, and content creators.
+You can consider making an SSD upgrade under any of the following situations:

 - Your computer has been used for more than a couple of years.

-- You are tired of the noise and upkeep of a hard disk drive.
+- You are tired of the noise and upkeep of a hard disk.

-- You want to optimize your computer for better gaming experience.
+- You want to optimize your computer for a better gaming experience.

 - The current disk is SSD but it is too small.